I'm an environmental journalist and I hate Earth Day

 Earth Day was created almost 50 years ago by then-Sen. Gaylord Nelson (D-Wis.), who was inspired by the civil rights movement as well as seminal investigations by Rachel Carson that appeared in her 1962 bestseller Silent Spring.
 The original marches involved 20 million Americans and took place in 1970, a momentous year of Richard Nixon’s presidency when Congress passed the Clean Air Act that created the Environmental Protection Agency.
 “Huge, light-hearted throngs ambled down autoless streets here yesterday as the city heeded Earth Day’s call for a regeneration of a polluted environment by celebrating an exuberant rite of spring,” the New York Times wrote in a spread on Earth Day in its next-day edition, on April 23, 1970.
 “If the environment had any enemies they did not make themselves known.”

-As we have seen, the environment in fact has many enemies, and over time Earth Day came to mean a dat even Trump’s EPA can celebrate, while attempting to weaken environmental protection to its lowest point since before Nixon.
+As we have seen, the environment in fact has many enemies, and over time Earth Day came to mean a day even Trump’s EPA can celebrate, while attempting to weaken environmental protection to its lowest point since before Nixon.

 The time when those “huge, lighthearted throngs ambled down autoless streets” was also a period of a bipartisan environmental movement, when problems were focused more narrowly on air and water pollution.
 In the mid-to-late 1990s, as Congress began to grow more partisan and Republicans more conservative, environmentalism also grew more politicized.
 Money from the fossil fuel industry, from Exxon to Koch Industries, have compounded the trend so that while clean air polls well with all Americans, a politician’s stance on climate change is now one of the best tells of party orthodoxy.
 At the same time, the environmental movement has taken on an ever-broadening agenda that includes climate change and antibacterial resistance, human rights and racism.